cozy/cozy-apps-registry/README.md

 `messages`         | _(konnector specific)_ Array of message identifiers, which can be used by application to display information at known areas.
 See [example below](#konnectors-message-property).
 `name`             | the name to display on the home (__REQUIRED__) `name_prefix`      | the prefix to display with the name `oauth`            | _(konnector specific)_ JSON object containing oAuth information, like `scope`.
 If a manifest provides an `oauth` property, it is considered as an OAuth konnector.
 Note: scope can be a string or an array.
 If it is an array, its values will be joined with a space.
+A `false` or `null` value in scope will remove any scope parameter in the request sent to the oauth provider.
 `parameters`       | _(konnector specific)_ Additional parameters which should be passed to the konnector.
 Used for example for bank konnectors to pass a `bankId` parameter.
 `partnership`      | an object to provide informations (to display in the Store for example) about a partnership related to the application (`icon` `description`, `name` and `domain`)
 `permissions`      | a map of permissions needed by the app (see [see cozy-stack permissions doc ](https://docs.cozy.io/en/cozy-stack/permissions/) for more details)